nickjj/ansible-letsencrypt/README.md

 # both the root domain and the www sub-domain.
 letsencrypt_domains: []

-# Which web server services need to get restarted at the end of the run?
+# Which web server services need to get reloaded at the end of the run?
-letsencrypt_restart_services: ['nginx']
+letsencrypt_reload_services: ['nginx']

 # Installation paths.
 letsencrypt_install_path: '/usr/local/acme-tiny'